-A portfolio is an excellent way to present your work to potential employers and display the skills that qualify you for a position.
+A professional portfolio is an excellent way to present your work to potential employers and display the skills that qualify you for a position.
 While not every employer and position requires a portfolio, a strong demonstration of your work can help distinguish you from other candidates depending on your industry.
-This article explains what a work portfolio is and how to build one.

 What is a work portfolio?

 Also called a "career portfolio," "job portfolio" or "professional portfolio," a work portfolio is a way to display a comprehensive collection of your best work to potential employers.
 Your portfolio can contain proof of your skills, samples, visual demonstrations of your craft and letters of recommendation along with your resume.
 Portfolios are commonly required during the hiring process for jobs in the art, design, publishing and tech industries.

 Some jobs that may require a portfolio include: